couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

     String ScopeName();

     Duration MaxExpiry();

+    Bool History();
 }
 ```

 `MaxExpiry` is the time in seconds for the TTL for new documents in the collection.
 Omit if not set.

+`History` is whether history retention override is enabled on this collection.
+Omit if not set - not set will default to bucket level setting.
+* On Create/Update this setting should be guarded by the bucket capability of `nonDedupedHistory`
+* If the bucket capability is not supported then a `FeatureNotAvailableException` must be raised.
+  * Suggested supplementary text: "history is unsupported by the server, magma storage engine must be used"

 ## ScopeSpec